Predictive inference for travel time on transportation networks: Statistical framework

-In the wide sense cyclostationarity is what is referred to as the cyclostationarity of \(m_{e}(t)\), and \(\sigma_{e}(t)\), having periodic and/or seasonal patterns~\citep{gardner2006cyclostationarity}.
-For inference purposes, with enough data, it is possible to estimate \(m_{e}(t)\) and \(\sigma_{e}(t)\), even without cyclostationarity.
-However, to make sensible predictions, which is the aim of this paper, some form of structure is required.
-Seasonality of \(m_{e}(t)\) is also justified from the periodic empirical behavior of speed in real-world road networks, discussed in various forms \citep{williams2003modeling,jenelius2013travel, zheng2013urban, wang2019simple, woodard2017predicting}.
-In many transportation networks, it is possible that there exists multiple periodic trends for the same edge and this can be modelled additively through the mean.
-For these reasons, we assume cyclostationarity of the mean and variance of \((S_{e}(t), e \in E)\).
+Wide-sense cyclostationarity is what is referred to as the cyclostationarity of \(m_{e}(t)\), and \(\sigma_{e}(t)\), having periodic and/or seasonal patterns~\citep{gardner2006cyclostationarity}. {It is possible that multiple periodic trends, for example, with weekly, daily, and/or hourly cycles.
+Those trends can be modelled additively through the mean}.
+Seasonality of \(m_{e}(t)\) is also justified by the periodic empirical behaviour of speed in real-world road networks, discussed in various forms \citep{williams2003modeling,jenelius2013travel, zheng2013urban, wang2019simple, woodard2017predicting}. {The constants $s_{\min{}}$ and $s_{\max{}}$ in Definition~\eqref{assump:seasonality-of-speed-on-a-road} represent the minimum and maximum speeds on the network.
+In the next section, we build on Definition~\ref{assump:seasonality-of-speed-on-a-road}, to define the distribution of travel time over a route.}

-We refer to \(G = (N, E, D, S)\), where \(S = (S_{e}(t), e \in E)\) with components defined as in~\ref{assump:seasonality-of-speed-on-a-road}.
-The next section builds on the assumed distribution of speed over an edge of this section, to define the distribution of speed over a route, as in \(\T_{\path}\).

-\section{Travel time as a random variable}
+\subsection{Travel time as a random variable}

-\subsection{Dependency in travel time}
+\subsubsection{Dependency in travel time}

-The main difficulty in inferring the distribution of $\T_{\path}$, is the different sources of dependencies affecting the distribution of $(S_{e}, e \in \path)$, which we summarize in two categories, i) {\it~within-trip (serial)} dependency, which refers to the dependency between speed on consecutive edges within the same trip (a trip view); and ii) {\it~filtration (time) dependency}, which refers to the fact that, from a trip view, the distribution of speed at an edge depends on the arrival time at that edge, and hence on the travel time up to that edge.
+The main difficulty in inferring the distribution of $\T_{\path}$ is the different sources of dependencies affecting the distribution of $(S_{e}, e \in \path)$, which we summarize in two categories, i) {\it~within-trip (serial)} \textit{dependency}, which refers to the dependency between speed on consecutive edges within the same trip; and ii) {\it~filtration (temporal) dependency}, which refers to the fact that the distribution of speed at an edge, for a specific trip, depends on the arrival time at that edge, and hence on the travel time up to that edge.

 To further understand the structural difference between time and serial dependency, let \((U_{e}, e \in \path)\) define a sequence of serially dependent Uniform[0,1] random variables.
-Then a trip's distribution of speed over a route \(\path\) is then
+A trip's distribution of speed over a route \(\path\) is then